uqlibrary/technology-training/Python/python_intro.md

 Python is a **programming language** that can be used to build programs (i.e. a "general programming language"), but it can also be used to analyse data by importing a number of useful modules.

-We are using the **Spyder IDE** to interact with Python more comfortably.
-If you have used the RStudio IDE to interact with R before, you should feel right at home.
+We are using **Spyder** to interact with Python more comfortably.
+If you have used the RStudio IDE to interact with R before, you should feel right at home: Spyder is a program designed for doing data science with Python.

 Python can be used **interactively** in a console, or we can build **scripts and programs** with it, making the most out of Spyder's code editor.